userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - kde-neon
 ```

-The `common-id` links our app to an AppStream *component*, from which Snapcraft is able to extract and the details of the [desktop entry file](/t/desktop-menu-support/13115) that defines how our app appears in the user's desktop environment.
-This saves us from having to specify that file manually using a `desktop` attribute.
+The `common-id` field tells Snapcraft where to find information about our app (such as the location of a [desktop entry file](/t/desktop-menu-support/13115) which would normally be specified with a `desktop` entry) within an AppStream metadata file.
 See [Using AppStream metadata](/t/4642#heading--appstream) for more information.

 The `command` is the path to the app's main executable file within the snap.

-The [`kde-neon` extension](/t/the-kde-neon-extension/13752) ensures that the relevant Qt/KDE Frameworks content and library snaps are available at build time and run time respectively.
+The [`kde-neon` extension](/t/the-kde-neon-extension/13752) ensures that the relevant Qt/KDE Frameworks content and library snaps are available during the build process and at run time.
 The extension also:
 - adds `plugs` to the `desktop`, `desktop-legacy`, `opengl`, `wayland` and `x11` interfaces; and
 - configures the run time environment of the app, ensuring that all relevant desktop functionality is correctly initialised.

 #### Parts

 Parts define how to build your app.
-We define just one in our example, which we name `kcalc`.
+We're defining just one part for now, which we name `kcalc`.

 ```yaml
 parts: